big-data-lab-umbc/sea-ice-prediction/fftstack-icmla/Readme.md

 ## Code
 1. Install required dependencies with `%pip install -r requirements.txt`
-2. This repository is organized by model type:
+2. Navigate repository by architecture type
-  a.
-Testing
+    - Testing

 ## Citation
 If you use this code for your research, please cite our paper: